ParachuteLabs/parachute/README.md

 ## What is Parachute?

 Parachute is a cross-platform application that makes the Agent Client Protocol (ACP) as accessible as Claude Desktop, but with the power of local file access, MCP servers, and true multi-platform availability.
+It also includes integrated voice recording capabilities with AI transcription.

-### Core Innovation: Spaces
+### Core Features

+**AI Chat with Spaces**
 Each **Space** is a cognitive context - a room in your digital memory palace:
 - Has its own `CLAUDE.md` file (persistent AI memory)
 - Contains relevant files and resources
 - Independent conversation history
 - Optional MCP server configurations
 - Works across all your devices

+**Voice Recorder**
+Capture thoughts and conversations effortlessly:
+- Local microphone recording
+- Omi device integration (Bluetooth pendant)
+- Local AI transcription using Whisper
+- Recording management and playback
+- Future: Cloud sync and AI chat integration

 ### Built on Openness